open/close all folders

 - Kung Fu Panda has Po learn the basics of Kung Fu in the first movie, being enough to keep up with the Furious Five, but in the next two he gains more powers with each film (first Inner Peace, then mastering his Chi), putting him far ahead of them in power.

-- In Power Rangers, the Red Ranger usually has a "Battlizer" or some equivalent power-up that gives him armor and new abilities, and usually the other rangers will not get a similar power.
-This sort of goes back to the first season, with Tommy giving Jason the Dragon Dagger and power coin, and Jason receiving the gold shield on Tommy's uniform for his own.
+Power Rangers takes it a step further, as the Red Ranger usually has a "Battlizer" or some equivalent power-up that gives him armor and new abilities, and usually the other rangers will not get a similar power.
+Some Super Sentai series also follow this practice, giving only the red ranger a power up, but this is not as regular as in Power Rangers.

 - Final Fantasy VIII, Squall has more weapons than any other party member, and his Infinity +1 Sword can be acquired earliest.